linode/docs/docs/guides/applications/messaging/manually-deploy-jitsi-cluster/index.md

     -   **[Prosody](https://prosody.im/):** An XMPP server written in Lua.
 Uses port 5222 in this architecture.

-    -   **[Jitsi Conference Focus](https://github.com/jitsi/jicofo) (Jicofo):** Splits traffic between all JVBs via Octo (a load balancing routing utility using round robin protocol).
-Jicofo manages the media sessions for each participant.
+    -   **[Jitsi Conference Focus](https://github.com/jitsi/jicofo) (Jicofo):** Splits traffic between all JVBs and manages the media sessions for each participant.
+Directs traffic with Octo (a load balancing routing utility) using round robin protocol.

     -   **[NGINX](https://nginx.org/en/):** The web server used in this architecture.